 No. After May 31st, you will not need an SHC referral to seek treatment in Manhattan.

 A continuation option is available beyond August 20th.
-The coverage can be extended by one, three or six months beyond August 20th.
-From June 26 to Aug 31st, you may enroll in a Continuation Option online at Consolidated Health Plans’ website chpstudent.com/nyu.
+The coverage can be extended by 90 days beyond August 20th.
+From June 26 to Aug 31st, you may enroll in the Continuation Option online at Consolidated Health Plans’ website chpstudent.com/nyu.

 For Medical Services: Call (212) 443-1000 or log on to https://shcportal.nyu.edu.